zhoub/com.unity.render-pipelines.universal/Documentation~/camera-stacking.md

 The Base Camera renders the base layer of the Camera Stack, and the Overlay Cameras in the stack render on top of this in the order that they are listed, from top to bottom.

-You can reorder a Camera Stack in a script by directly manipulating the `cameraStack` property of the Base Camera's [Universal Additional Camera Data](../api/UnityEngine.Rendering.Universal.UniversalAdditionalCameraData.html) component.
+You can reorder a Camera Stack in a script by directly manipulating the `cameraStack` property of the Base Camera's [Universal Additional Camera Data](xref:UnityEngine.Rendering.Universal.UniversalAdditionalCameraData) component.

 ## Adding the same Overlay Camera to multiple stacks

 To add an Overlay Camera to multiple Camera Stacks:

 1. Create a Camera Stack that contains at least one Overlay Camera.
 For instructions, see [Adding a Camera to a Camera Stack](#adding-a-camera-to-a-camera-stack).
-2. Create a Camera in your Scene.
+2. Create a Camera in your scene.
 Its **Render Type** defaults to **Base**, making it a Base Camera.
 3. Select the new Base Camera.
 4. In the Camera Inspector, scroll to the Stack section, click the *plus (+)* button, and click the name of the Overlay Camera that you want to use in both Camera Stacks.

 The Overlay Camera is now rendering in both Camera Stacks.

-You can also add a Camera to a Camera Stack in a script by directly manipulating the `cameraStack` property of the Base Camera's [Universal Additional Camera Data](../api/UnityEngine.Rendering.Universal.UniversalAdditionalCameraData.html) component, like this:
+You can also add a Camera to a Camera Stack in a script by directly manipulating the `cameraStack` property of the Base Camera's [Universal Additional Camera Data](xref:UnityEngine.Rendering.Universal.UniversalAdditionalCameraData) component, like this:

 ```
 var cameraData = camera.GetUniversalAdditionalCameraData();